GoodmanBen/fee-free-ticketing/README.md

 This approach is likely only worthwhile from a time and money perspective if you already have the corporate/LLC entity established to be able to use Stripe and Sendgrid.

+Lastly, this microservice only supports sending out an email confirmation after a ticket purchase for an event is complete.
+For many casual events, accepting payments and sending a confirmation email is sufficient, but for others it might not be enough.
+If the later is the case, you may require a more sophisticated platform.

 ### Tech Stack:
 - Stripe Account (handling payments)
 - Sendgrid Account (email notifications)
-- Google Cloud Run (compute, coordinate confirmation email firing)
+- Google Cloud Run (compute to coordinate confirmation email firing)

 ### Creating Your Event
 1. Create a payment link in Stripe for your event.